filips123/PWAsForFirefox/README.md

 * Localization of most UI elements.
 * Support for different PWA sets depending on the main browser profile.
-* Support for installing non-PWA websites as PWAs.
 * [And more](native/userchrome/profile/chrome/pwa/content/browser.jsm#L4-L6).

 ### Not Planned Features